akhilkatta97/Data-science-and-Machine-learning-projects/README.md

 Steps:

 Firstly, the given trainv2.csv data has nested dictionaries as values in columns and hence it is not accessible by reading it as pandas csv file.
-Therefore, we are flattening the nested Json columns and taking the data in chunks of 100,000 entries at a time as it is a huge data to import at once.
+Therefore, we are flattening the nested Json columns and taking the data in chunks of 100,000 entries at a time as it is a huge data ( 17,08,337 entries ) to import at once.

 Then, after the data has been imported we are checking the DataFrame and the info, then we are finding the percentage of null/NaN values in the entire dataset.